 To interface with your Firebase project using the ESP8266 board, you need to get your project API key.
 Follow the next steps to get your project API key.

-4) Set up Realtime Database
+4) Set up the Realtime Database

 Now, let’s create a realtime database and set up database rules for our project.